slyt/macro-counter/README.md

 # macro-counter
-Using LLM to count macro nutrients
+Using LLMs to count macro nutrients (macros)

 ## Setup